Corey Hilliard

-Corey Hilliard (born April 26, 1985) is a former American football offensive tackle who played seven years in the National Football League (NFL).
-He played college football at Oklahoma State, before being drafted by the New England Patriots in the sixth round of the 2007 NFL Draft.
-Hilliard has also been a member of the Indianapolis Colts, Cleveland Browns, Detroit Lions, and New York Jets.
+Corey Hilliard (born April 26, 1985) is an American former professional football player who was an offensive tackle for seven seasons in the National Football League (NFL).
+He played college football for the Oklahoma State Cowboys, before being selected by the New England Patriots in the sixth round of the 2007 NFL draft.
+Hilliard was also a member of the Indianapolis Colts, Cleveland Browns, Detroit Lions, and New York Jets.

-Pre-Draft

-Corey Hilliard attended the NFL Combine.

-He measured in at 6'5" 308 pounds.
-He ran the 40 yard dash in 5.38 (1.86 10 yard split), ran the 20 yard shuttle in 4.65, and ran the 3 cone in 7.45.
-He had a vertical jump of 27", a broad jump of 8'10", and bench pressed 225 pounds 28 times.

-At his Pro Day, he improved his vertical jump to 29" and had a broad jump of 8'5".

 Professional career

 New England Patriots

-Hilliard was drafted in the sixth round of the 2007 NFL Draft to the New England Patriots.
+Hilliard was selected in the sixth round of the 2007 NFL draft to the New England Patriots.
 However, on September 1, he was cut from the team.

-Indianapolis Colts (2007-2008)
+Indianapolis Colts

 In the 2007 NFL season, Hilliard made 3 appearances for the Colts, and in the 2008 NFL season, Hilliard made 2 appearances.

 Cleveland Browns

 For the 2009 NFL season, Hilliard left the Colts, and joined the Cleveland Browns.

 Detroit Lions

 On December 10, 2009, Hilliard joined the Detroit Lions.
 Despite not playing a game for the Lions, Hilliard was resigned as an exclusive free agent for the 2010 NFL season.

 Hilliard played all 16 regular season games for the Lions in 2010 and 2011, and also played in their post-season wild card round defeat to the New Orleans Saints (as of March 2015, this is Hilliard's only postseason appearance).